-The art, traditions and culture of Wisconsin's 11 tribes help make the state a remarkable place to include the exploration of tribal history and heritage in your travel itinerary.
-Across the state, travelers can tour intriguing museums, explore historic villages, attend festive pow-wows and enjoy authentic Native American foods.
+The art, traditions and culture of Wisconsin's 11 federally recognized Tribes make the state a remarkable destination for anyone interested in Native American history and heritage.
+Across the state, Wisconsin's Tribes invite visitors to tour elaborate museums, explore historic villages, attend traditional pow wows and enjoy authentic Native American cuisine.

 Museums, Exhibits & Cultural Centers

-The 11 tribes that originally settled in Wisconsin have established museums, cultural centers and exhibits that tell the stories of their past.
-The Oneida Nation Museum in De Pere showcases one of the largest ongoing exhibits of Oneida history, including artifacts and hands-on displays.
+The 11 Tribes in Wisconsin have established museums, cultural centers and exhibits that tell the stories of their pasts.
 The Chippewa Valley Museum in Eau Claire depicts the people, places and events that shaped the Chippewa Valley and includes award-winning exhibits about the Ojibwe people.
 The Forest County Potawatomi Historical/Cultural Center in Crandon offers exhibits on the history of the Potawatomi, their language and traditional elements of their culture.

-The Milwaukee Public Museum maintains an extensive, world-class collection depicting contemporary American Indian life.
-Kids and adults will appreciate the intricate and dramatic display of 37 life-size Native American figures in colorful pow-wow dress accompanied by the sounds of American Indian music.
-Other exhibits celebrate the survival of American Indian culture and examine its history from past to present.
+The Milwaukee Public Museum maintains an extensive, world-class collection depicting contemporary Native American life.
+Children and adults alike will appreciate the intricate and dramatic display of 37 life-size Native American figures in colorful pow wow dress accompanied by the sounds of trafitional music.
+Other exhibits celebrate the resiliance of Native American culture and examine its history from past to present.

-The Lac Courte Orielles Ojibwe Nation hosts the annual Honor the Earth Pow-wow in Hayward on the third weekend in July.
-The celebration provides an opportunity for visitors to see firsthand a traditional pow-wow.
-The Oneida Pow-wow is held each year during the Fourth of July weekend.
-Visitors can try traditional Native-American foods, see arts and crafts and watch a spectacular grand entry, as more than 400 dancers arrive on the pow-wow grounds.
-Every Memorial Day and Labor Day weekend, the Ho-Chunk Nation hosts bi-annual pow-wows in Black River Falls with Native-American food, music and dancing.
+The Lac Courte Orielles Ojibwe Nation hosts the annual Honor the Earth Pow Wow in Hayward, and the Oneida Pow Wow is held each year during the Fourth of July weekend.
+Visitors can try traditional Native American foods, purchase handmade arts and crafts and watch a spectacular Grand Entry, as more hundreds of dancers arrive on the pow wow grounds.
+Every Memorial Day and Labor Day weekend, the Ho-Chunk Nation hosts bi-annual pow wows in Black River Falls with Native American food, music and dancing.